Mohamed-Elmanzalawi/Mohamed-Elmanzalawi/README.md

 ## 🔬 What I'm up to:

-- 🌱 Learning the art of bioinformatics programming and mastering the dance of algorithms.
+- 🌱 Learning the art of bioinformatics programming and mastering its algorithms.
 - 📈 Experimenting with data sets to extract hidden insights.

 ## 💬 Let's Collaborate: